district-5/php-mondoc/README.md

 $config->addServiceMapping(
-    MyModel::class, // You can also just use a string like '\MyNamespace\DbModel\MyModel' MyService::class // You can also just use a string like '\MyNamespace\Service\MyService' );
+    MyModel::class, // You can also just use a string like '\MyNamespace\Model\MyModel' MyService::class // You can also just use a string like '\MyNamespace\Service\MyService' );
 // Or you can use...